Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 ✅ Always exclude existing audiences from your ASC campaigns

-This is especially applicable if you add an audience to a specific campaign/ad set that’s already running.
+This is especially applicable if you add an audience to a specific campaign/ad set that’s already serving ads.

 ✅ Use original audience options to target specific in DPA campaigns

-This ensures that your ad serves only to those selected – make sure you aren’t using ‘Advantage+ Audience.'
+This ensures that your ad serves only those who are selected – make sure you aren’t using ‘Advantage+ Audience.'

 ✅ Let Meta figure it out